 •whether to show syntax element descriptions within the suggestion list during auto-complete (these are not inserted in the script, just shown in the popup)

-•whether clicking in the leftmost margin of the script window will toggle the comment state of that line or select the line
+•whether clicking in the leftmost margin of the script window will toggle the comment state of that line or instead select the entire line

-•an option to dynamically create an optimal set of tabstop locations as text is typed
+•an option to dynamically create an optimal set of tabstop locations based on the text of the entire script

 •the fixed tab size when not using dynamic tabstops